Minoxidil: Side effects

-Topically applied minoxidil is generally well tolerated, but common side effects include itching of the eye, itching, irritation at the treated area, and unwanted hair growth elsewhere on the body.

-Alcohol and propylene glycol present in some topical preparations may dry the scalp, resulting in dandruff and contact dermatitis.

 Side effects of oral minoxidil may include swelling of the face and extremities, rapid heartbeat, or lightheadedness.
 Cardiac lesions, such as focal necrosis of the papillary muscle and subendocardial areas of the left ventricle, have been observed in laboratory animals treated with minoxidil.
 Pseudoacromegaly is an extremely rare side effect reported with large doses of oral minoxidil.

+Topically applied minoxidil is generally well tolerated, but common side effects include itching of the eyes, general itching, irritation at the treated area, and unwanted hair growth elsewhere on the body.
+Alcohol and propylene glycol present in some topical preparations may dry the scalp, resulting in dandruff and contact dermatitis.

+Sublingual minoxidil may have reduced side effects with retained effectiveness compared to oral minoxidil.
+This is due to less minoxidil sulfate being formed during first-pass metabolism and due to local activation of minoxidil into minoxidil sulfate within hair follicles.
+In a preliminary clinical trial, no adverse effects or changes in blood pressure occurred with low-dose sublingual minoxidil.

+Minoxidil has been implicated in causing pericardial effusions including life-threatening cases of cardiac tamponade.
+There have been case reports dating back to the 1980s describing this phenomenon, including topical and oral formulations.
+The frequency of these occurrences has previously been reported at 3%, but the true frequency is difficult to determine as a large proportion of patients in this cohort also had renal insufficiency and may have had an effusion preceding the use of minoxidil.

+Overdose

-In 2013 or 2014 a seven-year-old girl was admitted to a children's hospital in Toulouse in France after accidentally ingesting a teaspoon of Alopexy (a brand name for minoxidil in France).
+In 2013 or 2014, a seven-year-old girl was admitted to a children's hospital in Toulouse in France after accidentally ingesting a teaspoon of Alopexy (a brand name for minoxidil in France).
 The child vomited constantly after ingestion and showed hypotension and tachycardia for 40 hours.
 The authors of the report on the incident stressed that the product should be kept out of reach of children, and urged manufacturers to consider more secure child-resistant packaging.

+Interactions

+Combination of oral minoxidil with guanethidine can result in profound orthostatic hypotension.

+Low-dose daily aspirin can reduce the effectiveness of topical minoxidil for hair loss.
+This is thought to be because aspirin inhibits sulfotransferase activity and hence prevents conversion of aspirin into its active form minoxidil sulfate.
+Salicylic acid is also a sulfotransferase inhibitor and could likewise affect the effectiveness of topical minoxidil.
+In addition, paracetamol (acetaminophen) is a sulfate scavenger and may inhibit minoxidil activation into minoxidil sulfate and effectiveness.